 1 John 2:15-17 Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 (16) For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 (17) And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.

-Jesus taught the disciples that it would be better for them as believers to cut off their hand or foot or pluck out their own eye if any part of their bodies cause them to offend God rather than to be cast into hell with all their body parts:
+Jesus taught the disciples that it would be better for them as believers to remove any part of their physical bodies that cause them to sin rather than to be cast into hell with their entire body:

 Matthew 18:8-9 Wherefore if thy hand or thy foot offend thee, cut them off, and cast them from thee: it is better for thee to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
 (9) And if thine eye offend thee, pluck it out, and cast it from thee: it is better for thee to enter into life with one eye, rather than having two eyes to be cast into hell fire.

-For our God is no respecter of persons whether Christian or not for He will render to every man according to his deeds.
-Eternal life to those who by patient continuance in well doing seek for glory and honour and immortality but indignation and wrath unto them that are contentious, and do not obey the truth, but obey unrighteousness:
+For our God is no respecter of persons for He will render to every Christian according to his deeds.
+Eternal life to those who obey the truth or hell for those who obey unrighteousness:

 Romans 2:6-11 Who will render to every man according to his deeds: (7) To them who by patient continuance in well doing seek for glory and honour and immortality, eternal life: (8) But unto them that are contentious, and do not obey the truth, but obey unrighteousness, indignation and wrath, (9) Tribulation and anguish, upon every soul of man that doeth evil, of the Jew first, and also of the Gentile; (10) But glory, honour, and peace, to every man that worketh good, to the Jew first, and also to the Gentile: (11) For there is no respect of persons with God.